What Is Book Post?

 Book Post is a bite-sized, newsletter-based book review, sending reviews by distinguished and engaging writers direct to readers’ in-boxes.

-With Book Post I (your editor) aspire to step into the void left behind by the books coverage readers once came across in the daily paper—a short look into a new book, opening a window onto the world of arts and ideas, that fits into the rhythm of the day.
+With Book Post I (your editor) aspire to step into the void left behind by the books coverage readers once found in the local newspaper—a short look into a new book, opening a window onto the world of arts and ideas, that fits into the rhythm of the day.
 We know readers are overwhelmed; we try to serve up a moment of calm and insight in a cacophonous world.

-• Every Wednesday we send a short, thoughtfully commissioned and carefully edited book review by a writer we think you will appreciate to paying subscribers’ in-boxes, sharing the work that means something to them.
-I was employed for many years editing book reviews with the best, and I try to offer each week a little jewel to carry on those traditions, reward a few moments of your attention, and open up your world a little bit to big ideas.
+• Every Wednesday we send a short, thoughtfully commissioned and carefully edited book review by a writer we think you will appreciate (“reviews”), or a reflection by a writer we admire on the reading life (“diaries”).
+I worked for many years editing book reviews with seasoned editors, and I try to bring each week a little jewel in the spirit of those traditions.

-• Every Sunday afternoon we send to the broader list of our free followers a reflection on reading by one of our writers, or some thoughts about the book industry and the fate of writing in contemporary life from me.
+• Every last Sunday of the month we send out some thoughts about the book industry and the fate of writing in contemporary life from me, your editor (“notebooks”).

 About me: I worked for a long time as a book review editor (at The New York Review of Books) before embarking on Book Post.
 I also created small literary magazine (Little Star) and manage a literary estate (for the poet Joseph Brodsky).
 Before all that I worked as a junior editor at the publisher Farrar, Straus & Giroux and as a bookseller at an independent bookstore in the eighties.
 While I was at FSG I was also an assistant to Susan Sontag.
 So I bring to Book Post many years of immersion in editing and book culture.

-I also believe that writers should be paid, and I advocate for forms of publishing and book distribution that are supportive of writing and intellectual labor.
+I also believe that writers should be paid for serious ideas to thrive, and I advocate for forms of publishing and book distribution that are supportive of writing and intellectual labor.
 And I believe we must spread American readership beyond its current boundaries.
 Our society seems to me hungry for access to enduring ideas and a shared culture, however broadly defined.
 Book Post is my way of trying to grow into that possibility.

 I am so grateful to you for taking a look at Book Post and hope you will like what you see.